AasaiAlangaram/AasaiAlangaram/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Embedded software development
+- 🌱 I’m currently learning Deep learning and computer vision
+- 👯 I’m looking to collaborate on
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: aasaialangaram450@gmail.com
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...
+-->

 <!--
 **AasaiAlangaram/AasaiAlangaram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.